 What I’m looking for: I love being a sales engineer because the job gives me great exposure to every opportunity that my company has to offer, and enables me to move into different departments, should I want to do that.
 As a sales engineer, I’m in the sales and marketing division of my company, and I could grow into becoming a sales manager or eventually a vice president of either sales or marketing.
 However, if desired my current position allows me to move into a more technical position like a design and development engineer or get more involved in applications.
 A friend of mine who was a sales engineer for many years became his company’s global public relations director.
 So, you see, there are great options for someone like me.
 This position brings together a lot of different things that I like, and it opens up a lot of career opportunities.

 My education: Because I work with pumps, I have an undergraduate degree in mechanical engineering.
 However, equivalent studies in a similar engineering field would be fine for someone who wants to be a sales engineer.
-The operative word here, however, is: engineer.
+The operative word here, however, is engineer.
 Without the theoretical knowledge gained from an undergraduate or graduate engineering curriculum, this job would be very challenging, and you might be bypassed in the hiring process in favor of someone who has this type of degree or title.

 Besides the formal education, here are other elements of what pump sales engineers need to know: You need to have a full understanding of pumps, their components, motors, drives, and accessories like bearings, couplings, and mechanical seals.
 The position will also require you to troubleshoot field problems associated with the pump or pumping system.
-A complete knowledge of pump types and there intended applications, hydraulic performance, and operating theory.
+A complete knowledge of pump types and their intended applications, hydraulic performance, and operating theory.
 Sounds like a lot, right?
 Well, the more you know the better you will be at your job.
 I also know about engineering standards and guidelines related to pumps, including the Hydraulic Institute (HI), API, ASME, and ISO.
 I also read everything I can get my hands on related to the products my company manufactures, and the ones that our competitors produce.

 Some of the things I need to know to do my job well include: